javierhonduco/nebrija/README.md

 $ bundle exec debug word-to-be-searched
 ```

-Additionlly, you can get some debug traces in stderr via the `NEBRIJA_DEBUG` environment variable.
+Additionally, you can get some debug traces in stderr via the `NEBRIJA_DEBUG` environment variable.

 When set, it will output the requested word, the generated URL, and the HTTP status code that it got from the server.
 If you wish to see the returned body's output as well, you can set it to `2`.

 The tests are [mocked](https://en.wikipedia.org/wiki/Mock_object) so we run our tests using some already downloaded answers from rae.es.
-However, in some cases one would like to bypass the mocks and use the real webpages instead.
-You can achieve that by setting the `NO_MOCK` env var when runnig your tests.
+However, in some cases, one would like to bypass the mocks and use the real webpages instead.
+You can achieve that by setting the `NO_MOCK` env var when running your tests.

 It was added as part as the continuous integrations testing with Travis.
-They introduced an amazing feature 💙, [scheduled builds](https://blog.travis-ci.com/2016-12-06-the-crons-are-here).
-Given that rae.es changes the way its [auth method](https://github.com/javierhonduco/nebrija/blob/086f1cc0341cad538b9c72406fe76bbb6d5d4394/lib/nebrija/rae.rb#L38-L49) works from time to time, the tests without being mocked are runned in a daily basis so we know if something is broken.
+They introduced an amazing feature, 💛💚💙💖[scheduled builds](https://blog.travis-ci.com/2016-12-06-the-crons-are-here).
+Given that rae.es changes the way its [auth method](https://github.com/javierhonduco/nebrija/blob/086f1cc0341cad538b9c72406fe76bbb6d5d4394/lib/nebrija/rae.rb#L38-L49) works from time to time, the tests without being mocked are run in a daily basis so we know if something is broken.
 ### TODO
 * Improve the API.
 * Update clients to use new API.